younatics/MotionBook-Source/README.md

 [younatics 🇰🇷](https://twitter.com/younatics)

 ## License
-MotionBook-Source is available under the GNU General Public License v3.0 license.
+MotionBook-Source is available under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more info.